Migration of Iranians to India during the 16th–18th centuries: In the Mughal Empire

 Under the first Mughal ruler, Babur, most of his entourage were from Central Asia.
 His move to Delhi in 1526 marked the start of a Persian literary culture in the Mughal realm.
 The Iranians first arrived later, under his son and successor Humayun.
 From 1540 to 1555, the latter was forced into a long exile, which included a brief visit to the Safavid court in Tabriz.
 After Shah Tahmasp I helped Humayun restore his rule, he brought a number of Iranians with him, including the two great artists Abd al-Samad and Mir Sayyid Ali as well as a number of poets, including Qasim Kahi.
 This marked the start of a tightly connected Iranian-Indian relationship that would last for just over a century and have a lasting impact on both societies.
 Although Iranian immigrant poets and Persophone Indians collaborated to create literary works that best reflected and aided the political and cultural goals of the Mughal dynasty, the early Mughal court's literary culture was largely marked by conflict between the two groups.

 The Iranians did not have a special pattern when it came to their positions.
-They held important offices including vakil (regent), vazir (prime minister), mirbakhshi (chief officer in charge of military department), sadr (chief officer in charge of religious affairs and endowments), local governor and local financial and military officer, as well as offices in the royal palace, including mir-saman (master of royal household department), mirtozuk (master of ceremonies at the court), mir-akhwor (master of royal stables) and qush-begi (master of royal aviaries).
+They held important offices including vakil (regent), vazir (prime minister), mir bakhshi (chief officer in charge of military department), sadr (chief officer in charge of religious affairs and endowments), local governor and local financial and military officer, as well as offices in the royal palace, including mir-saman (master of royal household department), mirtozuk (master of ceremonies at the court), mir-akhwor (master of royal stables) and qush-begi (master of royal aviaries).
 The Mughal system of recruiting was heavily influenced by ethnic factors.
 It was generally more likely for an Iranian captain to become a mansabdar than an Indian Muslim, especially a Kashmiri.
 Only the royal Mughal family itself was paid more than the Iranians.